Tin Machine (album): Reception

 Tin Machine was met with generally mixed reviews from music critics on release.
 Trynka states that while many welcomed it as Bowie's most challenging record since Station to Station (1976) and Low (1977), the album would quickly be criticised as "pompous, dogmatic and dull".
 Some noted it as Bowie's most aggressive work since 1980's Scary Monsters, with a reviewer for Q magazine calling it "the loudest, hardest, heaviest effort of his entire career" and "an experience that's not unlike allowing your head to be used as a punchbag".
 Rolling Stone's David Fricke praised the album's "cynical, indignant and acidic" approach to music as an "all-too-welcome feast of aggro-guitar flamboyance and bass-drum body checking", noting that at times it sounds like Sonic Youth meets Station to Station.
 A review by the McClatchy Company called Tin Machine "a lean, mean rock 'n' roll machine", that showed how "Bowie's back".
 Don Waller of the Los Angeles Times gave the album a positive review, calling all 12 tracks on the LP edition "solid" and welcoming "a couple" as "classic additions" to Bowie's catalogue.
 On the other hand, Pareles felt that most of the songs "seem unlikely to stand up over time" against Bowie's best work.

 Joe Levy of Spin magazine called the album "noise rock without the noise.
 Aggressive, direct, brutal and stylishly plain, it combines the energy of the rock avant-garde with traditional R&B rhythmic punch", summarising the album by calling it "incendiary fun" and noting that "the buoyant Sales brothers and Gabrels certainly equal and frequently surpass Bowie".
-Music critic Jon Savage didn't understand what the band were going for, describing the music as having "an ugly macho side to it".
+Jon Savage didn't understand what the band were going for, describing the music as having "an ugly macho side to it".
 In Record Mirror, Steve Masters said the music "trudges along mechanically in a kind of soft metal mould" and the album itself ends up "a dusty trip down self-indulgence street".
 When asked in an interview what the main criticism of Tin Machine would be, Bowie conceded that the album might be "not accessible" to fans: "I guess it's not as obviously melodic as one would think it would probably be [for a Bowie album]."
 Spitz states that Bowie believed his audience would be ill-prepared for the sound he wanted to go towards if he had released it under his own name.
 Tin Machine appeared on Q magazine's 1989 end of the year list; the same magazine would place the album on a list of "Fifty Albums That Should Have Never Been Made" only seven years later.
 Meanwhile, in a 1998 poll conducted by Melody Maker compiling the 20 worst albums of all time, as chosen by numerous DJs and journalists, Tin Machine was voted number 17.